 So, how do we weather those valleys; how do we survive?
 One way is to keep looking toward that metaphorical horizon for signs of the next peak peeking over as you slog your way through.
 It’s hard and takes constant vigilance to maintain a positive attitude.

 It is easy to become discouraged and impatient hoping for things to turn around.
 There is not an assured time line.
 We can’t know when the peaks will happen, when the valleys will happen, and how long the span between them.
 We have no choice but to wait it out.
 How we do the waiting is up to us.

-We can become depressed, we can rail, we can act out, etc. Or, we can try to use our down time positively as we wait for it to pass.
+We can become depressed, we can rail, we can act out.
+Or, we can try to use the lull positively as we wait for it to pass.
 Get to work on that story you always wanted to write.
 Learn that new skill you always wanted to master.
 Reach out and connect with those people and places you never had the time to do before.
 Take up jogging, walking, gardening, tennis, knitting, gourd carving, whatever.
-Even the down times can have little seeds of positivity embedded in them.
+Even the down spells can have little seeds of positivity embedded in them.

 Remember, without the valleys, you can’t appreciate the peaks.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.